CodosaurusLLC/CodosaurusLLC.github.io/development.md

 which is billable.&nbsp;
 You pay all expenses.

-- Travel time for onsite work is free for the first two hours per week, and fully billable after that.&nbsp;
+- Travel time for _ongoing local_ onsite work
-_Ongoing_ onsite work
+(within about 15 miles of
-will _only_ be done within about 15 miles of
+[City of Fairfax, Virginia](https://www.google.com/maps/place/Fairfax,+VA){:rel="nofollow" target="_new"})
-[City of Fairfax, Virginia](https://www.google.com/maps/place/Fairfax,+VA){:rel="nofollow" target="_new"}.
+is free for the first hour per week, per twenty hours of weekly work, and fully billable after that.

 - We _will_ use a contract,
 and it _will_ include late-fees.